Back to Blog

 Examples of High-Impact Portfolio Projects:

-• For a Marketer: A niche blog or newsletter that gained a substantial organic following, a detailed analysis of a market trend with original data visualization, or a successful small-scale influencer campaign you ran for your own passion.
+• For a Marketer: A niche blog or Substack newsletter that gained a substantial organic following, a detailed analysis of a market trend with original data visualization, or a successful small-scale influencer campaign you ran for your own passion.

-• For a Content Creator: A video series teaching a complex skill, a podcast that interviews industry experts, or a personal blog that demonstrates deep expertise in a subject.
+• For a Content Creator: A YouTube video series teaching a complex skill, a podcast that interviews industry experts, or a personal blog that demonstrates deep expertise in a subject.

 The common thread is ownership and narrative.
 You conceived it, built it, and can tell the story of its creation—challenges, pivots, and outcomes.